 Since the eighties, all of our national qualifications have been streamlined into a standardised Tertiary certification system.
 From Cert I through Cert IV, Diplomas and Degrees to Doctorates.
 Gone are the days of trade papers regulated by their own industry.
 The knowledge is still the same but now upon completion.
 You get a Certificate III.

 As you can see there is a lot more to qualifications than meets the eye.
 For more information you can follow these links:

 RTO.
 Registered Training Organisation.
 A business solely designed to deliver Nationally Recognised Training.

 Ticket/Licence.
-The token issued to you upon completion of a qualification.
+The token is issued to you upon completion of a qualification.

 Qualification.
 The outcome of successful NRT.
 Issued by an RTO.

 VOC.
 Verification of Competency.
-A quick check of skills usually performed on site.
+A quick check of skills is usually performed on-site.

 Nationally Recognised Training.
 Training that occurs within the framework set out by the Australian government and delivered by an RTO.

 Certificate.
-The document issued to you upon completion of a course, NRT or otherwise.
+Finally, The document is issued to you upon completion of a course, NRT or otherwise.